dxaviud/dxaviud/README.md

 ### What I learned today

-- I learned about C#'s LINQ (Language Integrated Query) for the first time
+- I learned about a variety of topics regarding C#